Relieving Stress Knots In Neck: Massage And Therapy Tips

 Your muscular system is adversely affected by the presence of stress.
 Muscles tense, jaws clench, and your body may vibrate as it gets ready to run or defend itself, both of which require heightened reflexes, speed, and agility.

-To create these conditions, your body releases adrenaline and cortisol.
+When your body is under stress, it releases adrenaline and cortisol.
 These hormones make you alert and on edge, and you can react far faster than you would normally.
 When even one of these hormones is consistently flooding your system, disease, pain, and discomfort may ensue, including the development of knots and tightness in your neck, shoulders, and back.

 When these symptoms are present, treatment with a mental health professional can help ease them.
 Still, body-specific therapeutic techniques can also help disengage some of the tension created by anxiety and give your body a chance to rest and relax.
 Physical therapy may be another option available to you.
 Studies show that physical therapy can alleviate neck pain related to anxiety or stress.